Absio/java-sdk/examples/user-management-shell/README.md

-# Key Management Sample Application
+# User Management Shell Application

 ## About
 The intent of this shell application is to show how to use the key features of the Absio SDK and its use with the Absio Broker server.